• Skip to primary navigation

 6. Stencils.
 Cookie cutters are perfect stencils.
 Use them to make coloring pages for small kids, to make shaped cards, to decorate wrapping paper, and about a thousand other things.
 You can even use the cookie cutters themselves to paint.

 7. Dough shapes.
-Play-Doh, salt dough, homemade Bisquick dough.
+Play dough, salt dough, homemade Bisquick dough.
 If you want to play, crumple up and reuse the shapes.
-If you want to use the shapes to decorate, bake and harden them.cookie cutter craftsPin
+If you want to use the shapes to decorate, bake and harden them to make salt dough ornaments.
+Cookie cutter Christmas ornaments from salt dough make great gifts!
+Check out the recipe and tutorial over here.cookie cutter craftsPin

 8. Floating candles.
 I think these are really cute, and they are simple to make.
 The best part?
 You can recycle old bits o' candle that are lying around.